ADMC: Attention-based Diffusion Model for Missing Modalities Feature Completion: METHODOLOGY

 \subsection{Modality-specific Feature Extraction}

 We follow the feature extraction approach described in \cite{MMIN,IF-MMIN,mintrec}, extracting visual \(F_v\), audio \(F_a\), and text \(F_t\) utterance-level representations from the raw datas.

-To preserve the unique characteristics of each modality, the method uses networks trained on single-modality classification to extract features, with early stopping applied to prevent overfitting, as shown in Fig.~\ref{fig_2}(a).
+These features are extracted using networks trained on single-modality classification, with early stopping applied to prevent overfitting, as shown in Fig.~\ref{fig_2}(a).
 The parameters of these feature extraction networks are fixed during subsequent tasks.
 For ease of processing, these features are stacked to form a multimodal feature representation \(F^0_{tva}\), which serves as the input for the following modules.